FrancoLaboratory/ProDiVis/README.md

 In the next cell, the path to the scaled images will need to be typed and assigned to the `scaled_norm_stack_tiffs` variable (similar to step 4)

+### 10. Hit run all cells!
-### 10. The rest of the `Data_Pipeline.ipynb` file is designed to work seamlessly without the need for any more user input
+The rest of the `Data_Pipeline.ipynb` file is designed to work seamlessly without the need for any more user input.
+After the variables described above have been changed, you are free to run the entire notebook.